sverweij/upem/SECURITY.md

 ## Supported Versions

-At any given time we only support the _latest_ version of upem (as reflected in the _master_ branch) with security updates.
+At any given time we only support the _latest_ version of upem (as reflected in the _main_ branch) with security updates.

 ## Reporting a Vulnerability